-National CASA Grants Program
+National CASA Association Grants Program

-The National CASA Association is authorized to distribute funds through a grant from the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to state CASA/GAL organizations, state networks and local CASA/GAL programs.
-Grant funds are for the purpose of increasing the number of abused and neglected children assigned a CASA volunteer or volunteer guardian ad litem (GAL) to advocate for their best interests.
+The National CASA Association is authorized to distribute funds through a grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP), under the Victims of Child Abuse Act (P.L.
+101-647), for the purpose of increasing the number of abused and neglected children assigned a CASA volunteer or volunteer guardian ad litem (GAL) to advocate for their best interests.
 These are federal funds and may only be used to serve abused and neglected children who are the subjects of civil child abuse proceedings.;

 All federal funds are contingent on an annual appropriation by Congress and subsequent approval by OJJDP.

 Jewelers for Children (JFC) continues its support of CASA/GAL volunteer advocacy in 2016 with $500,000 to National CASA Association to be passed through as local program grants.
 Since 2003, Jewelers for Children has contributed more than $9 million, significantly advancing the National CASA Association’s vision of providing a CASA/GAL volunteer for every abused and neglected child.

 2016 Local Grant (funded by OJJDP and JFC) (closed)

 2016 Capacity Building, Development (new and renewal) and Growth (new and renewal) (closed)

 2016 Mentoring Grants Program (closed)

 Through a competitive national grants process, National CASA Association was awarded $4.5 million through the Office of Juvenile Justice and Delinquency Prevention (OJJDP) FY 15 Mentoring Opportunities for Youth Initiative.
 National CASA Association applied for this grant as a National Mentoring Program, which requires sub-awarding 90% ($4.05 million) of the total award to state and local programs in at least 38 states.